-3. Commodity-related scheme: the STABEX
+3. COMMODITY-RELATED SCHEME: THE STABEX

 The arguments against export earning instability [see, besides many others, the pioneering works by MacBean (1966) and Maizels (1992)] supported past choices made by the EU, when it decided to adopt the STABEX, i.e. the scheme for stabilising the export earnings of countries belonging to the Lomé Convention.
 STABEX operated from 1975 to 2000 and its aim was to assist ACP commodity exporting countries when they experienced a fall in export earnings in selected agricultural sectors.
-The basic idea behind STABEX was to settle payments in favour of ACPs in order to compensate for export shortfalls and, therefore, to re-establish the level of earnings which they would have received under normal market conditions.
-The main provision of STABEX indicates that it was only aimed at reducing the instability and risks faced by commodity-exportdependent ACP states when the shortfall of earnings was substantial and that it generally regarded exports of eligible products to the EU market.
-Compensation claims by considering commodity exports to all destinations are also possible [Article 197(5) of Lomé Agreement]18.
+The basic idea behind STABEX was to settle payments in favour of ACPs in

-17 Beside the stabilising impact on export earnings instability, some authors have evaluated the role of CFF from a more general perspective.
+18 Beside the stabilising impact on export earnings instability, some authors have evaluated the role of CFF from a more general perspective.
 For instance, Herrmann et al. (1993) show that, from the national point of view of the recipient country, the CFF has to be evaluated positively.
 This is due "to the dominant impact of the transfers benefits the countries realised" and implies that "the major incentive to participate in the CFF is the implicit income transfer that the drawing country receives" (Herrmann et al., 1993, page 83).